jacobemcken/jacobemcken.github.io/_posts/2024-04-07-sharepoint-upload-file-with-app-only-principal-and-babashka.md

 excerpt_separator: <!--more-->
 ---

-My team and I were publishing some files several times weekly and we were obligated to put them on Microsoft SharePoint for non-technical people to be able to find them.
+My team and I were publishing a specific set of files several times weekly and we were obligated to put them on Microsoft SharePoint for non-technical people to be able to find them.
 After all, it is fair to not assume everyone knows their way around GitHub or how to run small pieces of code.